5 Ways to Dominate that FEAR

 but a problem shared becomes half a problem.

 The 4th way we dominate that fear is to say it aloud!
 Once we verbalize aloud and can hear our own voice, the fears actually diminish instantly.
 Try it!

 5) PRAY, AND IF THAT DOESN’T WORK, PRAY AGAIN –

 Mental toughness is not about doing it alone, it is about surrendering to the things out of our control.
-Having worked with many successful high achievers, I am convinced the biggest fear is simply not being good enough.
+Having worked with many successful high achievers, I am convinced the biggest worry is simply not being good enough.

 The expectations and pressure to succeed often become overwhelming and even if it is good enough, it doesn’t last for very long.